Titus-Kiplagat/Titus-Kiplagat/README.md

 	hobbies: ["Tech", "Learning", "Farming", "Nature documentaries"],
 	askMeAbout: ["Me", "Tech-Related Info", "Sheep Rearing"],
 	funFacts: [
+		{ 🤝: "I am a Believer" },
-		{ 👨‍💻: "I have 1 years of remote development experience" },
+		{ 👨‍💻: "I have 1 year of remote development experience" },
 		{ 💼: "I'm actively looking for job opportunities and am ready to contribute to your team!" }
 		{ 🌱: "I'm currently a student" },
-		{ 🔭: "I’m currently working on leaderboard project" },
-		{ 👫: [ "badminton player", "nature enthusiast" ] },
+		{ 🔭: "I’m currently working on a leaderboard project" }, { 👫: [ "badminton player", "nature enthusiast" ] },
-		{ 🤝: "I am a Believer" },
 		{ ⚡: "I usually go for nature walks and hiking on weekends" }, { 🐑: "I also enjoy sheep rearing.
-I tend to them 30 minutes everyday" }
+I tend to them 30 minutes every day" }
 	]
  };
 };